 Provider.
 A health care professional or facility licensed, certified or otherwise qualified under state law to provide health services.

 Qualified health plan.
-A health plan that meets the requirements of federal law and is certified as meeting the requirements to be offered on the Federally Facilitated Marketplace.
+A health plan that meets the requirements of federal law and is certified by the Exchange as meeting the requirements.